njericha/Boussinesq-Helpers/README.md

 ### Plotters
 datplot - Creates a timeplot of a regular .dat file
 spcplot - Plots the energy spectrum on a log-log scale
 ncfplot - Creates a 2D slice (pcolor) plot of a variable at a given time

-slice3d - Slices a 3D array into a 2D array on a given plane at a given depth

 ### Mathematical
 fourierinterp - Uses a fourier transform method to interpolate a 2D array of values